DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 }
 ```

-If we don’t want to load this component in our tests, we can mock out the dependency itself to a dummy component, and run our tests:
+If we don't want to load this component in our tests, we can mock out the dependency itself to a dummy component, and run our tests:

 ```